-COVID-19: The name of the new coronavirus.
+COVID-19: The disease caused by the novel coronavirus SARS-CoV-2.

 Droplet transmission/spread: Transmission or spread of an infectious disease through an infected person's cough or sneeze.
 It is usually spread between people who are in close contact with one another (within about 6 feet).